swiss-avalanches/swiss-avalanches.github.io/milestone2.md

 #### 4. Text scraping

 SLF archives text scraping: we used daily avalanche reports to extract temperature and wind observations per day.
-We extracted the text from PDF files, filtered meaningful sentences by keyword and extracted the figures.
 You can find this process described in depth in `notebooks/text-extraction.ipynb`.

+- *PDF to text*: we first extracted the text from PDF files, in order to be able to process  the text.
+- *Avalanche reports investigation*: these reports were analysed to understand the way the reports were done and find the best solution to extract the data we want in a repeatable way.
+The difficulty was that, depending on the year and month selected, the reports were organized differently.
+- *Paragraph selection*: in the algorithm, the first step consisted in selecting the paragraph in which temperature and wind (of the day) is found.
+This step was necessary to prevent unwanted matching (for example prevision temperatures)
+- *Regex filtering*: meaningful patterns were filtered by keywords to get substrings containing the main information. (for example ['plus 6 degre'] or ['moins 8 degre'])
+- *Location matching*: temperatures were associated with their respective location, which could correspond to north, south, east or west.
+- *DataFrame creation*: Wind and Temperature data were extracted and loaded into DataFrames.
+In order to assess the quality of our extraction, we selected a sample and checked by hand the results.